gbmhunter/blog/content/programming/version-control-systems/git/_index.md

 ## Force With Lease

 "Force pushing" with git is common when you are working on a branch and using `git commit --amend` and `git rebase` to keep your commit history clean and rebase of master.
-However, `git push -f` can have disatorous consequences if someone else has pushed changes to the branch that you don't have in your local copy.
+However, `git push -f` can have disastrous consequences if someone else has pushed changes to the branch that you don't have in your local copy.

 To mitigate this, you can use the `--force-with-lease` option: